 If you’ve ever tried creating uncensored AI-generated images, you’ve probably hit the wall.
 You know the one.
 The “Sorry, your prompt violates our stupid guidelines” wall.
 Frustrating, right?
-Whether it’s Midjourney, ChatGPT’s DALL-E, or something else, most AI image tools have a brick wall that can not be taken down.
+Whether it’s Midjourney, ChatGPT, Nano Banana, or something else, most AI image tools have a brick wall that cannot be taken down.

-Venice.AI solves that issue, and you’ll see proof of that further down the post with images and prompts to try for yourself.
-Venice is a tool designed for uncensored, unrestricted, and private AI image generation (amongst other things).
+Venice.AI offers fewer restrictions than pretty much any mainstream AI tool, and you’ll see proof of that further down the post with images and prompts to try for yourself.
+Venice is a tool designed for uncensored, unrestricted, and private AI image generation (amongst other things), generally speaking.
+We’ll get to the asterisks involved in that statement later in the article, so hang around.

 Prefer listening?
 Tune into the podcast version below.